 Spotlighting the early leaders in 21st century water

-Artemis is the Greek goddess of the hunt, stepping forward boldly with unerring aim.
+Artemis is the Greek goddess of the hunt, who boldly steps forward with unerring aim.
 The Artemis Top 50 process identifies the water tech companies that are driving wide-scale application of innovative advanced solutions.

 Since 2008, we have developed a review process that gets to the essence of a company’s value and its potential going forward.

 We evaluate start-ups based on 14 metrics that assess the large-scale viability of the solution, its value in application and the business viability of the start-up company itself.
 For more detail on these metrics, see the Artemis Top 50 Questionnaire.

 For each Review, Artemis convenes an esteemed group of jurists.
-We are privileged to work with experts from corporations such as Intel, Archer Daniels Midland, IBM, General Electric and Syngenta, water companies such as Ecolab, American Water and Veolia, as well as McKinsey, CH2M Hill, Carollo Engineers and Singapore’s Public Utilities Board have participated.
+We are privileged to work with experts from corporations such as Intel, Archer Daniels Midland, IBM, General Electric and Syngenta, water companies such as Ecolab, American Water, and Veolia, as well as McKinsey, CH2M Hill, Carollo Engineers and Singapore’s Public Utilities Board.

 Artemis drives the success of the Water Tech Top 50 through forums that bring together an elite group of investors, water company executives and water users from around the world.
 We have partnered with the Cleantech Group for its Water Innovation Summit, with the Ontario to convene the Ontario Water Leadership Summit and with O2 Environmental to launch the first BlueTech Innovation Forum.